(Click here

 Psychology/Linguistics 2320 (Graduate Language Development) (Last offered Spring 2005)

-My research investigates the environmental and genetic basis of first language acquisition in children.
-I have recently wrapped up more than 10 years of studying twins and have begun more direct investigations of the role of language input on language learning.
+My research addresses the environmental and genetic basess of first language acquisition in children.
+I first addressed these questions with twins.
+More recently, I have been investigating the role of language input on language learning directly.

 Postdoctoral Fellowship (NIH/NRSA), 1998-2001, University of Pittsburgh.